satishdevops777/Devops/Git.md

 - **`git checkout <branch-name>`**: Switches to the specified branch.
 - **`git checkout -b <branch-name>`**: Creates and switches to a new branch.
 - **`git merge <branch-name>`**: Merges the specified branch into the current branch.
+  - 1️⃣ Fast-forward merge
+    - Happens when main has no new commits after branch creation.
+      ```
+      git checkout main
+      git merge feature/login
+      ```
+      - No merge commit
+      - Pointer just moves forward
+        ```
+        A──B──C──D
+        ```
+- ✔️ Clean history
+- ❌ Loses info that a branch existed

+  - 2️⃣ Three-way merge (normal merge)
+    - Happens when both branches have new commits.
+    - Git creates a merge commit.
+    ```
+        A──B───M
+       └──C──D
+    ```
+- ✔️ Preserves branch history
+- ✔️ Preferred in teams

+- git merge integrates changes from one branch into another.
+It can result in a fast-forward merge or a three-way merge.
+If the same code is changed in both branches, Git raises a merge conflict which must be resolved manually.
 ---

 ## Remote Repositories